Fax: In the 21st century

 The once ubiquitous fax machine has also begun to disappear from the small office and home office environments.
-Remotely hosted fax-server services are widely available from VoIP and e-mail providers allowing users to send and receive faxes using their existing e-mail accounts without the need for any hardware or dedicated fax lines.
-Personal computers have also long been able to handle incoming and outgoing faxes using analog modems or ISDN, eliminating the need for a stand-alone fax machine.
+Remotely hosted fax-server services are widely available from VoIP and e-mail providers.
+Users can send and receive faxes using them with their existing e-mail accounts instead of dedicated hardware and fax lines.
+Personal computers have also long been able to handle incoming and outgoing faxes using analog modems or ISDN.
 These solutions are often ideally suited for users who only very occasionally need to use fax services.
 In July 2017 the United Kingdom's National Health Service was said to be the world's largest purchaser of fax machines because the digital revolution has largely bypassed it.
 In June 2018 the Labour Party said that the NHS had at least 11,620 fax machines in operation and in December the Department of Health and Social Care said that no more fax machines could be bought from 2019 and that the existing ones must be replaced by secure email by March 31, 2020.

 Leeds Teaching Hospitals NHS Trust, generally viewed as digitally advanced in the NHS, was engaged in a process of removing its fax machines in early 2019.
 This involved quite a lot of e-fax solutions because of the need to communicate with pharmacies and nursing homes which may not have access to the NHS email system and may need something in their paper records.

 In 2018 two-thirds of Canadian doctors reported that they primarily used fax machines to communicate with other doctors.
 Faxes are still seen as safer and more secure and electronic systems are often unable to communicate with each other.

-Hospitals are the leading users for fax machines in the United States where almost all doctors prefer fax machines over emails, often due to concerns about accidentally violating HIPAA.
-However, fax machines are beginning to decline due to expansion of telehealth as a result of the COVID19 pandemic, and virtual visits often replace the need for a patient to fax or mail information to a doctor, since the doctor would receive the information via a telehealth platform such as Zoom or Microsoft Teams.
+Hospitals are the leading users for fax machines in the United States where some doctors prefer fax machines over emails, often due to concerns about accidentally violating HIPAA.

 Capabilities

 There are several indicators of fax capabilities: group, class, data transmission rate, and conformance with ITU-T (formerly CCITT) recommendations.
-Since the 1968 Carterphone decision, most fax machines have been designed to connect to standard PSTN lines and telephone numbers.
+Since the 1968 Carterfone decision, most fax machines have been designed to connect to standard PSTN lines and telephone numbers.